- Oatmeal Lace Cookie Cups with Whipped Chocolate Ganache and Strawberry Jam

-A traditional Arabic dish, very easy to prepare and really delicious.
+Hummus is a traditional Arabic dish, very easy to prepare and really delicious.
 I made it for the first time and definitely will do it again.
+Full of proteins and healthy too.

 - 2 cups chickpeas, boiled